pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 to raw, unadulterated *knowledge*.
 The scholarly paper is just a *format* for the dissemination[^dissemination] of knowledge.
 Even if we have access to the papers, we still have a problem.
-We still have to manually and mentally extract that knowledge from the paper.
-Our brains become the bottleneck, and we spend a lot of time trying to crack open nuts.
+We still have to manually and mentally extract that knowledge from each paper.
+Our brains become the bottleneck and we spend a lot of time trying to crack open nuts.
 So what would true open access to knowledge look like?
 I have listed five general principles below that would really [open up our access to the knowledge of the world][mission].